 I am registered as an independent.
 Can I vote in the Primary Election?

 Pennsylvania is a closed Primary state.
 A voter must be affiliated either as a Democrat or a Republican to vote in a Primary Election.
-Any other party can vote for a question only that may be on the Primary Ballot.
+ALL OTHER PARTIES can vote for a QUESTION ONLY that may be on the Primary Ballot.

 What do I do if my right to vote is challenged at the polls?

 See the Judge of Elections.
 The Judge of Elections will call our office to verify the problem.
 He may ask you to vote by Provisional Ballot.

 Where can I get information on the candidates?